 - Prior authorization is necessary for beneficiaries during a covered Medicare Part A stay.

-- True
+- a.
+True

-- False
+- b.
+False

 - Transports of Medicare beneficiaries in a SNF are subject to prior authorization if the ambulance transport is not included in the bundled SNF payment and an independent ambulance supplier is providing the transport.

 - a.
 True

 - b.
 False